Authorization and Approval

 10.4 The decision to close a centre will be reported to Council, or as appropriate the Board, for information only.

-11.0 Standing Subcommittee of the Planning and Priorities Committee on Centres
+11.0 Standing Subcommittee of the Planning and Priorities Committee (PPC) on Centres

-· To facilitate and oversee the establishment of new centres
+• To facilitate the creation of new centres

-· To develop and review the Policy and Guidelines
+• To develop and review the Centres Policy and Guidelines

 11.2 Membership on this Subcommittee will be drawn from the Planning and Priorities, and Research, Scholarly and Artistic Work, Committees of Council, the Offices of the three Vice-Presidents, centre directors, and will be supported by the University Secretary's Office.
 The Subcommittee will report to Council through the Planning and Priorities Committee.